Guidelines for Providing Documentation of Disability to the University of Rhode Island

 - Description of the diagnostic methodology used including diagnostic criteria, evaluation methods, tests and dates of administration, clinical narrative, observations, and results.
 Diagnostic methods must be congruent with the particular disability and with current professional practices in the field.

-- Description of the current functional limitations of the disabling condition helps establish the possible disability and identify possible accommodations.
+- Descriptions of the current environmental barriers or functional limitations related to the condition help establish the possible disability and identify possible accommodations.
 A combination of the individual’s self report, results of formal evaluation procedures, and clinical narrative are recommended.
-Quality documentation will demonstrate how a major life activity is significantly, amply, or substantially limited by providing evidence of frequency and pervasiveness of the conditions(s).
+Quality documentation will demonstrate how a major life activity is significantly, amply, or substantially limited by providing evidence of frequency and pervasiveness of the conditions(s) and the environmental barriers experienced.

 - Description of the progression or stability of the disability over time and in context.